MUSIC FOR THE SOUL

 Q. Do we need to provide accommodations?

-A. Possibly.
-It depends on where you are located but we'd be happy to discuss different options either way.
+A. It depends on where you are located but we'd be happy to discuss various options with you.

 Q. What is the best way to recoup our costs?

-A. It all depends on your community and/or vision for this event.
-Ticket sales for $10 could work or you could do "Admission by Donation" which typically averages around $5 per person. i.e. If 100 people attend the concert then you will either bring in $1000 or $500 (depending on how you handle admission).
+A. There are a few options: Ticket sales for $10 could work or you could do "Admission by Donation" which typically averages around $5 per person. i.e. If 100 people attend the concert then you will either bring in $1000 or $500 (depending on how you handle admission).
 Some churches will also see this as a ministry outreach event and decide to offer a free concert for the community.